-With regards to fish identification, the White Bass has the potential to be confused with the Striped Bass.
+Identifying the White Bass can be a little tricky because it has the potential to be confused with the Striped Bass.
 It sports the same type horizontal lines running along its sides.
 But there are some characteristics that separate this bass from its distant cousin.

 The white bass, a.k.a., sand bass, has a small head and almost appears to have sort of a hunch back.
 It is a tall but slender fish.